moltenform/typescript2020template/src/contents.md

 * base64-js
 * es6-error
-* file-saver (more recent than FileSaver)
+* file-saver
 * immer
 * js-lru
 * lodash
 * lru-map
 * lz-string
-* serializer.ts
-* no longer needed: polyfills for whatwg-fetch, string.includes, string.startsWith

 ### vscode tips

 * hit ctrl-shift-b, then can run the npm scripts
-* the project includes a `launch.json` for an easy way to attach a debugger. just run `npm run start` in a console, then open vscode, and run the "launch chrome" debugger task.
+* the project includes a `launch.json` for an easy way to attach a debugger for client code. just run `npm run start` in a console, then open vscode, and run the "launch chrome" debugger task.